hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 ![Cooperative Multithreading](assets/2020-08-05-dag2.svg)

 By default, Jet creates as many threads for itself as there are available CPU cores.
+If you wonder at this point what happens to blocking IO calls, for example connecting to a JDBC data source, Jet does support a backdoor where it creates a dedicated thread for such a tasklet.
+Such threads aren't CPU-bound and usually their interference is quite low, but in a low-latency applications you should avoid depending on blocking APIs.

 Now comes another advantage of this design: if we know there will also be a concurrent GC thread, we can configure it to use one thread less:

 ![Cooperative Multithreading with a GC Thread](assets/2020-08-05-dag2-with-gc.svg)